Serving the Eastern Shore and surrounding areas.

 Locally owned and operated for over 30 years.

 McCready Masonry, Inc. & The Chimney Restoration Group have been family owned and operated since 1983.
 We are a full range masonry company specializing in anything related to the beauty and function of fire.
 We offer everything relating to chimneys, fireplaces, hearths and accessories as well as complete outdoor kitchen construction and design, patios, pavers, grills and grilling components.
 We are experts in historic fireplace and chimney restoration, chimney evaluations/inspections, fire restoration, draft consulting and house depressurization for problematic fireplaces or appliances.
 Our state of the art showroom is located in Cambridge with live burn displays to accommodate any décor or budget.
 Consult with our experienced sales team to make your dream project a reality.

 - Chimney Restoration

 - Inspection Services

 - Insurance Coverage / Fire Restoration

-The benefit of poured chimney liners is recognized by any insurance companies around the country.
+The benefit of poured chimney liners is recognized by every insurance company around the country.
 Having originated in England, the poured chimney lining process was first introduced in the United States in 1979.
 Since it’s introduction, many chimney professionals have worked hard to educate the public as well as fire officials to the safety benefits of the poured chimney liner.
-Many have responded very positively, from our neighborhood firemen who recommend it to homeowners following a fire, to national insurance companies which are recommending the process to their insurance adjustors.
+Many have responded very positively, from our neighborhood firemen who recommend it to homeowners following a fire, to national insurance companies, which are recommending the process to their insurance adjustors.